sarquaz/tau/README.md

-tau is a C++ system library designed to be fast, minimal and help in producing beautiful C++ code that does a lot of things. tau is multithreaded, has functions for asynchronous file, network and process IO, memory management with reference counting and has a minimalistic replacements for std::string, std::list and std::map
+tau is a C++ system library designed to be fast, minimal and help in producing beautiful C++ code that does a lot of things. tau is multithreaded, has functions for asynchronous file, network and process IO, memory management with reference counting and has minimalistic replacements for std::string, std::list and std::map

 tau is still under development